 Banks added to the list, claiming the 2020 ACC Indoor Freshman of the Year honors.

-FSU’s new depth was on display when they charged from sixth place entering the final day of the ACC Indoor Championships to a share of the team title.
+FSU’s new depth was on display when they charged from sixth place entering the final day of the 2019 ACC Indoor Championships to a share of the team title.
 The Noles qualified a conference-record six men to the 60-meter dash finals and piled up 25 points, and stacked on 29 points in the 200 final with a 1-2-3 finish leading five finalists.

-Haraway, the centerpiece to Argro’s first recruiting class, was the 2017 ACC Indoor Championship 60- and 200-meter champion, earning the meet’s Track Performer of the Year award.
+Haraway, the centerpiece to Argro’s first recruiting class, was the 2017 ACC Indoor 60- and 200-meter champion, earning Track MVP honors.

-The 2019 team produced a school record in the 4×100 relay as the team of Rincher, fellow freshman Jhevaughn Matherson, Michael Timpson and Ewers broke the NCAA Championship record in a runner-up finish at 38.08.
+The 2019 4×100 relay team of Rincher, Matherson, Michael Timpson and Ewers broke the NCAA Championship record in a runner-up finish at 38.08.

-In 2018 Ewers matched Dentarius Locke’s school record in the 60-meter dash (6.52).Totaled, Argro’s sprinters have added 13 new additions to the all-time top-10 lists between the indoor and outdoor seasons.
+In 2018, Ewers matched Dentarius Locke’s school record in the 60-meter dash (6.52).Totaled, Argro’s men have added 16 new additions to the all-time top-10 lists between the indoor and outdoor seasons.

-In addition to that team success, Argro also helped develop former Noles sprinter Marvin Bracy, a 2016 Olympian, and his cousin Levonte Whitfield, who starred for the FSU football team.
+In addition to that team’s success, Argro also helped develop former Noles sprinter Marvin Bracy, a 2016 Olympian, and his cousin Levonte Whitfield, who starred for the FSU football team.
 Together they were the top-ranked 100-meter high school runners nationally from 2011-13.
 Additionally, he coached future NCAA champion and Team USA member Teahna Daniels at First Academy.

 Argro and his wife Iona are the proud parents of four daughters – Tamera, Isis, Yahirah and London.